Love Island 2020 cast – meet the full line-up of singletons looking for love

 - We requested former Love Islanders what they did to get on the present

-- All the pieces you could find out about Love Island 2020
+- Every thing it is advisable to find out about Love Island 2020

 - Meet Laura Whitmore, the brand new Love Island presenter